vgwb/Antura_arabic/README.md

 All scripts and scene files are distributed under the [MIT license](LICENSE.md).

-* Copyright: ...
+* Copyright: CGL / VGWB / Wixel

 ### Assets

 Unless mentioned otherwise, all art assets (files in ``art/``, ``music/`` and ``sound/``) are distributed under the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license.

-* Artist: Gaetano Leonardi
-* Copyright: ...
+* Copyright: CGL / VGWB / Wixel